Staubgeborener/Klipper-Backup/docs/configuration.md

 | `git_protocol` | `https`, `http`, `ssh` | `https`       | `git_protocol="http"` |

 ### 5. git_host
-If you are using a different host ex.) gitea, bitbucket, devops, etc... you can add `git_host=""` to `.env`, for example `git_host="bitbucket.org"`.
+If you are using a different host ex.) gitea, bitbucket, devops, etc... you can add `git_host` with the corresponding entity to `.env`, for example `git_host="bitbucket.org"`.
 Be sure to read the requirements for how to push changes to your host ex.) bitbucket requires a specific commit email and token format to push commits.
 When using a host other than github.com you may run into errors or issues that we cannot currently support.
 If you do find a resolution feel free to create a [pull request](https://github.com/Staubgeborener/klipper-backup/pulls){:target="_blank"} or [feature request](https://github.com/Staubgeborener/klipper-backup/issues/new?assignees=&labels=feature+request&projects=&template=feature_request.yml){:target="_blank"}

 | Parameter  | Possible values                   | Default value | Example                       |
 | -----------| ----------------------------------|---------------|------------------------------ |